DevOps-Cert/linuxsystemadministration/README.md

 </details>

 ##	Archive or compress files and directories
-Commands: gzip, bzip2, gunzip, bunzip2, tar, xz, zip, star or tar --selinux for SELinux, rsync to another machine with ssh

 <details><summary>Place a gzipped archive in /work/3.2/ named "cron.tar.gz" which contains /etc/cron.d/ but without absolute paths</summary>

 ```